DavidDock/cheers-to-beers/README.md

 ![Register](public/documentaion/images/features/register.png)
 ![Log-In](public/documentaion/images/features/login.png)

 The User can Register and Log In, they are prompted if an error is made during form submission.

+#### Related user stories:

+- As a user I can create a new account so that I can access all the features for signed up users
+- As a user I can sign in to the app so that I can access functionality for logged in users

 ### Create Post